 - Eat exquisite sushi and Japanese food at Minamishima.

-- Sip drinks and snack on Aussie fare at the buzzing Corner Hotel.
+- Sip on drinks and snack on some typical Aussie food at the buzzing Corner Hotel.

 - Visit Moon Dog Craft Brewery, one of Australia’s most exciting breweries.

 Love to eat?
 St Kilda is also packed with delicious, innovative and eclectic restaurants, bars and cafes that will appeal to all palettes.
-From contemporary Aussie fare to Asian fusion and far out flavours, St Kilda is a neighbourhood that will excite your senses and satisfy your appetites.
+From contemporary Aussie fare to Asian fusion, St Kilda is a neighborhood that will excite your senses and satisfy your appetites.